erwintobing15/daimatus/README.md

 * Open xampp, start apache and mysql and then open phpmyadmin
 * Clone or download daimatus and move it to htdocs directory on xampp
 * On phpmyadmin create new database and name it daimatus
-* Klik import > choose file and the choose file daimatus.sql from daimatus website in htdocs directory
+* Klik import and choose file daimatus.sql from daimatus website in htdocs directory
 * Open browser and go to link localhost/daimatus
-* To open admin web got to localhost/daimatus/admin and login with username and password : username : daimatus-admin password : daimatus-admin
+* To open admin web got to localhost/daimatus/admin and login with username : daimatus-admin and password : daimatus-admin

+## Features
+Client site :
+* Watch video materials
+* Do quiz and submit it

+Admin site :
+* Customizing materials including topic, sub topic, materials picture, and materials video
+* Customizing quizzes per materials
+* Configure admin user

+## License
+This project is licensed under the terms of the MIT license.